 Billy made his big screen debut with 1984 comedy Came A Hot Friday, based on the over-the-top tale by Ronald Hugh Morrieson.
 Director Ian Mune cast him after witnessing first-hand Billy's "feel for an absolutely honest performance", on the set of One of those Blighters.
 Billy played the Tainuia Kid, a crazed Māori character who believes he is a Mexican bandito.
 Though only on-screen for 15 minutes, the performance proved a comic highlight.
 The Listener called the role Hot Friday's "ace up the sleeve", while the raves of American showbusiness magazine Variety included praise for Billy's "riveting, totally original performance"; "this kid says more about cultural cross-breeding in small countries like New Zealand than any learned academic."

-It was to be Billy's biggest movie role, winning him a GOFTA award; elsewhere he provided the voice of pie van owner Pāwai in 1986 animated hit Footrot Flats - A Dog's (Tail) Tale, and cameoed as a dodgy pilot in ski movie The Leading Edge (plus composed a track for the film, alongside his musical director Tui Tomoti).
+It was to be Billy's biggest movie role, winning him a GOFTA award (the same year, The Billy T James Show scored gongs for Best Entertainment Programme and 'Best Performance in a Non-Dramatic Role').
+Elsewhere Billy provided the voice of pie van owner Pāwai in 1986 animated hit Footrot Flats - A Dog's (Tail) Tale, and cameoed as a dodgy pilot in ski movie The Leading Edge (plus composed a track for the film, alongside his musical director Tui Tomoti).
 Billy also appeared in big-budget tourism short Kiwi Magic, made on large format 70mm film.

 On the small screen, Billy acted in forgotten sitcom Rabbiter's Rest, and played the gang leader on Terry and the Gunrunners (he also sang the show's title song).
 Billy also completed one-off TV specials on the America's Cup (though filming was cut short by his gall-bladder problems) and with Australian comedian Carter Edwards.